-3. The materials to be used in the construction of the external surfaces of the development hereby permitted shall be as specified in the application, unless otherwise approved by the Local Planning Authority.
+3. The materials to be used in the construction of the external surfaces of the development hereby permitted shall be as specified in the application, i.e. rendered walls to match existing and roof tiles as used on the existing extension.